 Keep your pet safe on packing day

-Consider having someone else look after your pet on moving day.
+A better option is to consider having someone else look after your pet on moving day.
 Whether this is with a trusted friend or family member, pet-sitter or boarding place, it will save a lot of stress for you and your pet.

 If none of these options are possible, secure the animal in a quiet room that will not have anyone going in and out.
 Warn everyone involved not to open the door.